Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 ?[Given the grid above, how many way can you place a tile with area 9 on the grid such that the 9 is covered?]
 - [ ] I have no idea.
-- [ ] 9
+- [ ] 4
 - [ ] 3
 - [x] 1

 ```
-          0 2 0
+          0 2 0 0
-          0 0 0
+          0 0 4 0
-          0 0 0
+          0 0 0 0
 ```

-?[Given the grid above, how many way can you place a tile with area 2 on the grid such that the 2 is covered?]
+?[Given the grid above, how many way can you place a tile with area 2 on the grid such that the 2 is covered?
+Remember your tile must cover the 2, but it MUST NOT cover any other number]
 - [ ] I have no idea.
-- [ ] 9
+- [ ] 4
 - [x] 3
 - [ ] 1

 ```
           0 2 0 0
-          0 4 0 0
+          0 0 4 0
           0 0 0 0
 ```

 ?[Given the grid above, how many way can you place a tile with area 4 on the grid such that the 4 is covered?
-Remember your tile must cover the 4, but it MUST NOT cover any other number]
+Remember your tile must cover the 4, but it MUST NOT cover any other number.]
 - [ ] I have no idea.
-- [x] 3
+- [x] 4
 - [ ] 2
 - [ ] 1